Tag: marriage problems warning signs

 Direct AI Answer

-What are the signs your marriage is in trouble include constant conflict, emotional distance, lack of communication, loss of trust, and feeling more like roommates than partners.
-When couples stop resolving issues, stop connecting emotionally, or begin avoiding each other, the relationship often begins to deteriorate.
+When couples stop resolving issues, stop connecting emotionally, or start avoiding each other, the relationship often begins to deteriorate.

-Why Marriages Begin to Struggle
+Why Marriages Start to Struggle

 1. Communication Breakdowns